 But it doesn’t all have to be about getting in a boat.
 There’s plenty of beaches to cast your line, like the spectacular Pambula River mouth or Kianniny Bay and the northern end of Tathra Beach at Tathra.
 These are great beachfront bases for your fishing expeditions, as well as walking, swimming, snorkelling and diving.
 Or drop in a line from Merimbula or Tathra wharf.
 Historic Tathra Wharf is not only one of the most significant structures on the Sapphire Coast, it’s renowned as one of the best fishing wharves in all of Australia.
 Plenty of fish abound with flathead, snapper, leatherjacket, salmon and red rock being the most popular.

 Our fishing folk are a social bunch and there’s no shortage of friendly locals happy to lend a hand or pass on some insider tips.
 If you want to know what’s being caught where this Summer, Merimbula Big Game & Lake Fishing Club is open every Friday night from 6pm for drinks and nibbles.
 Visitors are most welcome and you can expect to hear the local fishing report plus enjoy the magnificent view from their jetty at Spencer Park, right on Merimbula Lake.
 Or just drop into one of the local clubs or tackle shops for a chat and some solid advice.

-But if you’re the more experienced fisherman and seeking a bit of a challenge, we’ve got a long list of competitions coming up in 2019 to test your mettle.
+But if you’re the more experienced fisherman and seeking a bit of a challenge, we’ve got a long list of competitions every year, up and down our coast that will test your mettle.